abid000007/Reward_Contract/README.md

 2. Set up a Polygon Mumbai Testnet Wallet: Create a wallet on the Polygon Mumbai Testnet to interact with the blockchain.
 Obtain the required testnet ETH for gas fees.

-3. Clone the Repository: Clone this GitHub repository to your local machine using the command `git clone <repository-url>`.
+3. Clone the Repository: Clone this GitHub repository to your local machine using the command `git clone https://github.com/abid000007/Reward_Contract.git`.

 4. Configure Environment Variables: Set up the required environment variables for deployment, such as your wallet's private key and the network configuration.